The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Mumps

 This is an acute viral infection that causes damage and swelling of the salivary glands.
 Edema can occur on one or both sides, does not affect the eye area, but spreads down to the neck.
-A distinctive feature - the symptom occurs against the background of previous fever and contact with patients.
+A distinctive feature is that the symptom occurs against the background of a previous fever and contact with patients.
 Treatment is usually symptomatic.

 Infectious mononucleosis